Pediatrics – Infectious Diseases

 Pediatric AIDS Program – Pediatric Immunodeficiency Clinic

 Our providers are subspecialty trained clinicians who use state-of-the-art methods to provide specialized HIV testing and evaluation for children and adolescents at risk for HIV infection.
-Our team of highly trained physicians and staff, including physicians, a primary nurse or nurse practitioner, social worker, nutritionist, neuro-developmentalist and neuropsychologist, are sensitive to the special issues surrounding the possible diagnosis of HIV/AIDS.
+Our team of highly trained staff, including physicians, a primary nurse or nurse practitioner, social worker, and pharmacist, are sensitive to the special issues surrounding the possible diagnosis of HIV/AIDS.
 Our team is equipped to provide psychological support and counseling in an environment of strict confidentiality.
-We treat children of all ages, from babies born to HIV-infected mothers to adolescents, and provide prenatal care to expecting mothers with HIV.
+We treat children of all ages, from babies born to HIV-infected mothers to adolescents, and provide an individualized program for those adolescents as they transition to adult care.
 All providers who work in the clinic program are specialists who are well qualified and experienced in caring for children with HIV disease.
 We can provide primary care or consultations for those who already have a primary care provider.

 In addition to consultative and primary care, the Pediatric Immunodeficiency Clinic also has access to the most advanced therapies for the treatment of HIV disease.
-We offer a number of clinical trials sponsored by the AIDS Clinical Trials Group of the National Institutes of Health, as well as others through individual pharmaceutical companies and our Expanded Access programs.
-Our HIV dedicated pharmacist attends clinic and is available for consultation with both providers and families.
+We offer a number of clinical trials sponsored by the The National Institutes of Health as part of their international network known as IMPAACT, as well as others through individual pharmaceutical companies and our Expanded Access programs.
+Our HIV dedicated doctoral level pharmacist attends clinic and is always available for consultation with both providers and families.

-We have representatives in the clinic from the Center for Community Health, Education and Research (CCHER) and have affiliation with the Latino Health Institute.
+We have collaboration and links to outside social service agencies who provide support for those infected and affected by HIV.
 We have links to housing advocates from the AIDS Action Committee and have legal assistance provided by the Greater Boston Legal Advocates as well as from our own department of Pediatrics, Child Advocacy Group.